- How to Recover Deleted Partition on Windows 10

 When most Windows users discover that an important partition has been deleted, they immediately assume that all files that were stored on it are gone for good.
-In many cases, however, that’s not true at all, and this article explains how you can recover deleted partition on Windows 10 and get your missing files back.
+In many cases, however, that’s not true at all, and this article explains how you can recover deleted partitions on Windows 10 (or even Windows 11) and get your missing files back.

 What Are Partitions?